 Before the release of the AirPods 3, Apple only had two models of true wireless earbuds.
 As such, it priced the regular AirPods 2 at $149 and gave them a $50 wireless charging option that brought the price up to $199 — incredibly expensive for what these basic buds offered compared to the AirPods Pro and virtually all other true wireless models you could buy.

-The AirPods Pro sound great, but when it comes to the competition, they’re outclassed by the likes of Sony’s WF-1000XM4, Master & Dynamic’s MW08, and the Jabra Elite 7 Pro.
-The same is not true of the pricey AirPods Max, which despite a few minor flaws like the lack of a completely lossless audio connection, are absolutely stunning to listen to.
+The AirPods Pro 2 sound better than ever before, but when it comes to the competition, they’re outclassed by the likes of Sony’s WF-1000XM4 (although the AirPods Pro noise cancellation now reigns supreme).
+The same is not true of the pricey AirPods Max, which, despite a few minor flaws like the lack of a completely lossless audio connection, are absolutely stunning to listen to.

-Whether its good ol’ stereo or Dolby Atmos Music from Apple Music, the AirPods Max offer brilliant sound quality and superb ANC and transparency mode.
-We’d argue they’re still overpriced, but if you want the best audio Apple has to offer, the AirPods Max are the AirPods for you.
+Whether it’s good ol’ stereo or Dolby Atmos Music from Apple Music, the AirPods Max offer brilliant sound quality and superb ANC and transparency mode.
+We’d argue they’re still overpriced, but if you want the best audio Apple has to offer, the

-Wireless charging, an IPX4 rating, and an extra hour of earbud battery life are handy features that most of us will use daily, but the same can’t be said for the AirPods 3 signature upgrade, head-tracking spatial audio.
-Keep in mind, any set of headphones, including the AirPods 2, can let you listen to spatial audio on Apple Music.
+The AirPods 3 have impressed us as an ideal successor to the AirPods 2 in just about every way without costing too much more.
+Wireless charging, an IPX4 rating, and an extra hour of earbud battery life are handy features that most of us will use daily, along with unique aspects like the AirPods 3 signature upgrade: head-tracking spatial audio.
+Keep in mind that any set of headphones, including the AirPods 2, can let you listen to spatial audio on Apple Music.
 It’s the head-tracking part that’s unique to the AirPods 3, Pro, and Max.

-And as cool as head-tracking can be — we were impressed by how it brings a heightened sense of realism to movies — it’s a bit like 3D movies: Fun for the first few minutes, but the effect quickly fades as your brain adapts to the new input.
-On its own, it’s not a reason to buy the AirPods 3.
+And as cool as head-tracking can be — we were impressed by how it brings a heightened sense of realism to movies — it’s a bit like 3D movies: fun for the first few minutes, but the effect quickly fades as your brain adapts to the new input.
+But the other features are valuable additionals, the sound is better, and we absolutely consider the extra $30 worth it to complete your upgrade.